threefoldtech/tfchain/docs/misc/adding_validators.md

 - **Polkadot.js Browser Extension**: For managing accounts and signing transactions.
 - **Basic Knowledge**: Familiarity with command-line operations and blockchain concepts.

+## Hardware

+### Requirements

+The most common way for a beginner to run a validator is on a cloud server running Linux.
+You may choose whatever VPS provider that you prefer, and whatever operating system you are comfortable with.
+For this guide we will be using Ubuntu 22.04, but the instructions should be similar for other platforms.

+The transactions weights in TFchain were benchmarked on standard hardware.
+It is recommended that validators run at least the standard hardware in order to ensure they are able to process all blocks in time.
+The following are not minimum requirements but if you decide to run with less than this beware that you might have performance issue.

+#### Standard Hardware

+- CPU
+  - x86-64 compatible;
+  - Intel Ice Lake, or newer (Xeon or Core series); AMD Zen3, or newer (EPYC or Ryzen);
+  - ~4~ 8 physical cores @ 3.4GHz;
+  - Simultaneous multithreading disabled (Hyper-Threading on Intel, SMT on AMD);
+  - Prefer single-threaded performance over higher cores count.
+A comparison of single-threaded performance can be found here.
+- Storage
+  - An NVMe SSD.
+Should be reasonably sized to deal with blockchain growth.
+Minimum around 80GB but will need to be re-evaluated every six months.
+- Memory
+  - ~32~ 64 GB DDR4 ECC.
+- System
+  - Linux Kernel 5.16 or newer.

+The specs posted above are not a hard requirement to run a validator, but are considered best practice.
+Running a validator is a responsible task; using professional hardware is a must in any way.

 ## 1. Generate Keys

 ### 1.1 Generate the Validator Account Key